Trump: Jan. 6 Capitol Police 'Abandoned' Officers Like 'Americans in Afghanistan'

 His statement concluded:

-Kinzinger vowed Monday that despite Trump's evoking executive privilege, those subpoenaed to testify before the Jan.
+Kinzinger vowed Monday that despite Trump's invoking executive privilege, those subpoenaed to testify before the Jan.
 6 Select Committee will be compelled to appear or potentially face contempt charges.

 © 2021 Newsmax.
 All rights reserved.